harshit391/CaptainGamebyHarshitSingla/README.md

 **Features**

-1.Three Difficulty Levels: Choose from easy, medium, or hard.
+1. Three Difficulty Levels: Choose from easy, medium, or hard.
-2.Four Directions: Navigate the ship in four directions seeking treasure.
+2. Four Directions: Navigate the ship in four directions seeking treasure.
-3.Risk and Reward: Encounter storms while seeking treasure, impacting the ship's health.
+3. Risk and Reward: Encounter storms while seeking treasure, impacting the ship's health.

 **How to Play**